NicholasWoodruff/mVn/README.md

 # mVu
-A repository used to helpbrand awareness for the art created by mVu.
+A repository used to help brand awareness for the art created by mVu.